 But you didn’t.

-No. I like David and respected his vision for the gallery, plus I’d become intrigued with the work some of the other artists were doing and decided to give it a try.
-For a little over a year I painted non-representational work that was totally different from anything I’d done since art school.
-I also switched from oil to acrylic to take advantage of acrylic’s faster drying time, as well as all the mediums and foundation materials that are available.
+No. I respected David’s vision for the gallery and became intrigued with the work of some of the other artists.
+I gave it a try.
+For almost two years, I painted work that was totally different from anything I’d done since art school.
+I also switched from oil to acrylic to take advantage of acrylic’s faster drying time and all the mediums and foundation materials that are available.
+I’d never worked in acrylic before.

 It was tough.
-That garbage you hear people say about how their five year old daughter can paint better than a famous abstract artist is just that—garbage.
-I made a few interesting paintings and painted over a lot of failures.
-I’m pleased with the best of my work from that time, but I never felt comfortable in a non-representational idiom.
+You hear people say their five-year-old daughter can paint better than a famous abstract, but that’s just garbage.
+I did some interesting paintings and painted over a lot of failures.
+I’m okay with the best of my work from that time, but I never felt comfortable in that idiom.
 Where in the past I’d been communicating with symbols I shared with the viewer—trees, water, sky, clouds—I now found myself attempting to make a statement without those things.
 It was very difficult, and I couldn’t sustain that approach.
 But the year wasn’t wasted.
 When I came back to a more representational style of painting, this time working with the human figure, I brought along a lot of what I’d learned and experimented with.
 I now paint my figures with far less detail than in the past, concentrating instead on the expressive qualities of the human form as a semi-abstract shape.
 It’s very gratifying to me that those paintings have been well received.

 I suppose the differences in my style arise from contradictions in my personality.
-On the one hand, I can be very introverted and have no problem being alone in the studio all day, day after day, talking only with my wife in the evening.
+On the one hand, I am introverted and have no problem being alone in the studio all day, day after day, talking only with my wife in the evening.
 I think that’s the quiet place the urge to paint landscapes comes from.
 On the other hand, people really fascinate me.
-I never tire of watching them move about, interact with each other, and see how their little ‘mini-stories’ unfold.
-I wish there were a sidewalk café where I could sit and watch them every afternoon.
+I never tire of watching them move about and interact with one another.
+I love seeing how little ‘mini-stories’ unfold.
+I wish I lived in a place with a sidewalk café where I could sit and watch every afternoon.
 Obviously, that interest forms a direct link to the figurative work.
-Yet, like the landscapes, there is a lower-keyed, quiet aspect to my figure work, too.
-I rather view the human experience as something that’s difficult and fundamentally lonely.
-People struggle, often with great courage, to find meaning and order in their experiences and relationships.
-Many of my figurative painting are an attempt to express that.
+Yet, like the landscapes, a lower-keyed, quiet sensibility remains.
+I view the human experience as something that’s difficult and fundamentally lonely.
+People struggle, often with great courage, to find meaning and order through their experiences and relationships.
+My figurative paintings are an attempt to express that.

 Yes, that’s intentional.
-I want to provide some context, but not offer defining information about the people I paint or draw.
-What I would like is for viewers to enter into the being of the figure, bringing with them a state of mind that is real to such viewers and not dictated by me.
-If you make things too specific, the piece slips into illustration, because greater specificity of the image limits the range of responses from the viewer.
-I want viewers to embrace the story as it exists within them, in whatever way my work suggests to their minds and emotions.
-It’s very pleasing to me when people ascribe very differing ideas to what they see.
+I want to provide some context but not offer defining information.
+What I like is for viewers to enter into the image.
+They bring with them a state of mind that is real for them and not dictated by me.
+If you make things too specific, your work becomes an illustration because the image limits the range of responses from the viewer.
+I want viewers to embrace the story as it exists within them in a way that connects to their minds and emotions.
+I want viewers to look at my figures and tell their own stories, not mine.
+It’s very pleasing when people ascribe different ‘stories’ to my figure paintings.
 There’s no right reaction or, rather, every reaction is the right one.
 The essential meaning of any painting arises between the painting and the viewer.
-I want viewers to look at my figures and tell their own stories, not mine.

-If you have such a firm idea of the story, even if you conceal it, to what degree are these seemingly anonymous figures either portraits or self-portraits?
+I grant that different viewers would see your work in different ways.
+But you have a firm idea of the story, even if you conceal it.
+Could it be that, in a sense, these seemingly anonymous figures are self-portraits?

-I suppose they’re all self-portraits—the men, the women, everybody.
+I suppose you’re right.
 I’m painting my thoughts and moods, my feelings and ideas.
-I would never do it, but I could walk up to someone viewing one of my paintings and tell that person exactly what the figure in the painting is thinking and feeling.
+I could walk up to someone viewing one of my paintings and tell that person exactly what the figure in the painting is thinking and feeling.
 I know all the backstories, but, of course, they are my backstories.
-I did a painting I called “The Last Table” and was delighted when people formed all sorts of ideas about what was going on with the three figures.
-I know what I was thinking when I painted it, but any viewer’s story is as ‘right’ as mine, as least for them.
+I did a painting called “The Last Table” and was delighted when people formed all sorts of ideas about what was going on with the three figures.
+I know what I was thinking when I painted it, but each viewer’s story is as ‘right’ as mine is.

-You live up on the Cumberland Plateau and paint in a book-lined, rustic studio.
+You live on the Cumberland Plateau and paint in a book-lined studio away from the world.
 It’s not what one would expect from someone painting night scenes of people in the city.

 No, my world isn’t a downtown loft sort of place, but I’m fascinated with cities.
-My wife and I have spent many days just rambling about in cities in the US and Europe, with no plan or goal.
-I find them endlessly fascinating, and at night the shapes become more abstract and the sense of mystery and possibility grows.
+My wife and I have spent many days just rambling about in cities in the US and Europe with no plan or goal.
+At night, the shapes become more abstract, and the sense of mystery and possibility grows.

 My methods now are somewhat similar to how I’ve worked in the past.
 I will observe something around me or see some visual motif in a photo.
-If it’s something I see, and I’ll make a note and a quick sketch of it.
-If it’s a photo, I’ll file it away.
-I check through my files and notes regularly, and at some point I’ll find an idea I want to carry forward.
-Then I start making thumbnail sketches, just playing around with visual ideas.
-Sometimes I do a preliminary gouache but often just work up the painting from the sketches.
+It’s usually just a spark of an idea or a feeling.
+I’ll make a note and a quick sketch.
+If it’s a photo, I still make notes and a sketch.
+I periodically check through my files and notes, and if something strikes me and I want to carry forward I start making thumbnail sketches, just playing around with visual ideas.
+Sometimes, there’s a preliminary gouache involved, but often, I work up the painting from the sketches alone.
 If I paint the gouache, I edit that and work on the final painting using the study painting and its notes as my reference.
 There have been times, however, when I decide that the study painting says everything I have to say and I just stop there.
 “Scene de Vie (1)” is an example.

-The tonal range in many of your paintings is striking, but your palette is usually based on cool hues and is subdued.
+Although the tonal range in many of your paintings is striking, your palette is usually subdued and based on cool hues.
 Is that a conscious choice or an unconscious aspect of your style?

 I’m very drawn to the tonalities in black & white, whether it’s ink drawing, old movies, or 1950s TV.
-I did a lot of pen & Ink and ink wash drawing early on.
-I love the dramatic tonal juxtapositions you can get with the pen and the subtle shades of gray available with ink wash.
+I did a lot of pen & Ink and ink wash drawing early on and love the dramatic tonal juxtapositions you get with the pen or the subtle shades of gray available with ink wash.
 No one would call me a great colorist.
-I know enough about color and color theory to use it the way I want, but I find tonality, not color, is central to most of my work.
-Every now and then I’ll paint something using rich color, but cooler bluish tones, blacks, and grays are what attract me.
+I know enough about color and color theory to use it the way I want, but tonality, not color, is central to my work.
+Cooler bluish tones, blacks, and grays are what attract me.
 When making a painting, my goal is to get the underlying abstract structure of the painting correct and tonally balanced.
 If I get that right, I usually have what I’m after.

 Several of your new paintings have a very rough surface.
 What’s going on there?

-When I was painting nonrepresentationally, I experimented with different surfaces, and one I used was made by mixing sawdust into gesso primer.
-That was the surface used for a painting called “Threads of Time”.
-It is very rough and irregular and forces me to keep my painting loose and free, since detail is impossible.
+When I was painting nonrepresentationally, I experimented with different surfaces, and one was made by mixing sawdust into gesso primer.
+That was the surface used for a painting called “Threads of Time.”
+It is rough and irregular.
+It forces me to keep my painting loose since detail is impossible.
 It also provides an interesting way to layer colors.
 You can paint on a base color and then carefully bring a brush back over the area with a much lighter or darker color, just touching the very top of the textured surface.

 You used that surface in your “Wanderers” paintings.
 Would you talk a bit about those?

-Those paintings originally began to form in my mind due to all the images I was seeing of the refugee crises happening around the world.
+Those paintings originally began with all the images I was seeing of the refugee crises happening around the world.
 There are seemingly endless armed conflicts forcing people from their homes.
-They become rootless, wandering, going from something but not to anything.
-I find that very troubling and compelling.
-As I thought about it, I began to consider the process of wandering in much broader terms.
+These people become rootless, wandering, going from something but not to something.
+I find that very troubling.
+As I thought about it, I began to consider the process of wandering in broader terms.
 I began to wonder if we are all wanderers to a greater or lesser degree.
 We’re born into this world where there is no instruction manual, no roadmap for existence.
-You spend your life trying to figure out how to live your life.
+We spend our lives trying to figure out how to make our way.
 I think we all, if we are honest with ourselves, go through life making the best go of it we can, but not really knowing what’s over the next hill or what we are supposed to do about it.
-Of course, political refugees have all that to contend with AND they’ve had their way of life destroyed by madmen.
+Of course, political refugees have all that to contend with, and they’ve had their way of life destroyed by madmen.

 You’re a writer as well as a visual artist.
 Does that influence your work?

 Yes.
-I love stories and I process life in terms of story.
-It’s central to my worldview and how I get a sense of psychic order.
+I love stories, and I process life in terms of story.
+It’s central to my worldview and how I get some sense of psychic order.
 That was what was so tough for me doing abstract painting—there’s no story!
 I felt caught in the endless process of applying paint.
-In my current work I want to avoid a sense of literalness, but all my painting is about story.
-My writing about art and my interviews with artists also helps broaden my thinking about my own work.
-I find that my writing about others provides an important source of new ideas me.
+In my current work I try to avoid a sense of literalness, but all my painting is about story.
+My writing about art and my interviews with artists also help broaden my thinking about my own work.
+I find that my writing about others provides an important source of new ideas for me.

 What artists, and I suppose I should add writers, influenced you the most?